About the St. Petersburg GASO Orchestra

-In 1985, the minor symphony status of the orchestra grew to a full symphony scale.
-Considering the important role played by the ensemble in Leningrad's artistic life, it was given the rank of Leningrad State Orchestra.
-From that same year till 2004, talented and well-known Russian musician Ravil Martynov was the orchestra's chief conductor.
-In 1988, the orchestra started its performances in the Mirror Hall of the famous Princes Beloselsky-Belozersky Palace in the very heart of St. Petersburg, soon regaining the status of one of the city's best concert venues to the hall.
-Under the leadership of Ravil Martynov, the active touring activity of the post-Soviet orchestra began in the early 1990s.
-The orchestra successfully toured in China, Japan, Germany, Austria, Mexico, Spain, Finland, Norway, Sweden, France, and Belgium.
+In 1985 the small symphonic composition of the orchestra grew to a full symphonic one.
+Considering the important role that the collective played in the artistic life of Leningrad, it became the Leningrad State Orchestra.
+From the same year to 2004 the chief conductor of the orchestra was one of the most talented and famous Russian musicians - Ravil Martynov.
+Since 1988 the orchestra had begun performing in the Mirror Hall of the famous palace of the Beloselsky-Belozersky princes in the very heart of St. Petersburg, on Nevsky Prospect, and soon has returned to the hall the status of one of the best concert venues in the city.
+Under Ravil Martynov’s leadership, in the early 1990s, active tours began, starting with various tours inside Russia, followed by successful tours to China, Japan, Germany, Austria, Mexico, Spain, Finland, Norway, Sweden, France and Belgium.

-From 2004 till 2007, the orchestra was headed by Martynov's pupil Vasily Petrenko, one of today's most promising young Russian conductors who made his first professional progress in the orchestra.
+From 2004 to 2007 the orchestra was led by one of the brightest and most promising young Russian conductors of our time, Vasily Petrenko, a student of Ravil Martynov, who took his first steps on the professional stage in the orchestra.

-The orchestra has performed in Moscow and other cities of Russia, in the Baltic States, in Finland and Norway, in Korea and Japan, in the United States, and in a dozen countries of Latin America.
-The ensemble contributes to all important music events and festivals of St. Petersburg.
-Its subscription symphonic series in Beloselsky-Belozersky Palace have been popular with Petersburgers of all ages for the recent decades.
+The orchestra performs in Moscow and other cities of Russia, in the Baltic countries, in Finland and Norway, in Korea and Japan, in the USA and dozens of countries in South America.
+The ensemble takes part in all the most significant musical events and festivals in St. Petersburg, its Seasonal symphonic series in the Beloselsky-Belozersky palace have been popular among locals of all ages over the past decades.

-In 2008, the St. Petersburg State Symphony Orchestra under the baton of Alexander Titov launched a series of CD recordings of works by outstanding Russian composers created during the Great Patriotic War of 1941-1945.
-The first releases of the giant "Wartime Music" archive - opuses of G. Popov and N. Myaskovsky, V. Scherbachev and M. Weinberg, D. Shostakovich and S. Prokofiev, A. Mossolov and L. Knipper, Y. Kochurov and L. Polovinkin, O. Yevlakhov and R. Gliere had a noticeable positive impact on the professional music community.
+In 2008, the St. Petersburg State Academic Symphony Orchestra under the direction of Alexander Titov began a series of CD recordings of works by outstanding Russian composers created during the Great Patriotic War.
+The first editions of the grandiose archive “Wartime music”, works by Gabriel Popov and Nikolay Myaskovsky, Vladimir Shcherbachev and Moses Weinberg, Dmitriy Shostakovich and Sergei Prokofiev, Alexander Mosolov and Leon Knipper, Yuri Kochurov and Leonid Polovinkin, Orest Evlakhova and Reingold Glier, received a widely positive response in the professional musical world.